Lady Olivia Sparrow: Associations

 Around 1813, Lady Olivia struck up a significant friendship with Hannah More.
 They had corresponded since 1812.
 A letter of 1815 from More to Olivia refers to a visit she had with Daniel Wilson accompanying Olivia's son Robert.
 After More's death in 1833, Lady Olivia supplied letters for her biographer William Roberts.
 Letters were acquired for the Egerton Collection, now at the British Library, in 1865.
 In 1858 Mendip Annals by Patty More (Martha More 1750–1819, Hannah's sister) appeared edited by Arthur Roberts, son of William Roberts, and it was dedicated to Lady Olivia.

 Lady Olivia spread her religious views within her family.
 By 1816, Mary, Countess of Gosford, Lady Olivia's sister-in-law—doubly: she was sister of Lady Olivia's late husband Robert, and wife of Lady Olivia's brother Archibald Acheson, 2nd Earl of Gosford—found home life with Archibald at Worlingham Hall too much.
 She took lodgings in Lowestoft, where her friend Lady Byron became her neighbour after Lord Byron had left her.
 Lady Olivia followed up by introducing Lady Byron to Francis Cunningham, vicar of Lowestoft; in consequence Lady Byron came to be on good terms with John William Cunningham, brother to Francis and a Clapham Sect evangelical who was vicar of Harrow.
-Mary's daughter Lady Olivia Acheson was one of many to whom Lady Byron confided part of the story of her marriage to Lord Byron.
+Mary's daughter Lady Olivia Acheson was one of many to whom Lady Byron confided part of the story of her marriage to Byron.

 Around 1826 Edward Irving dined with Lady Olivia, at her house in London.
 Joseph Wolff, newly arrived in the city, came to find Irving there.
 He encountered Lady Georgiana Walpole, whom he married in 1827.
 She was a younger daughter of Horatio Walpole, 2nd Earl of Orford.